fireship-io/fireship.io/hugo/content/lessons/saas-metered-subscriptions-with-stripe-billing-and-firebase/index.md

 #    rxdart: 0.20
 ---

+💰 Are you building a payment solution with Stripe?
+Consider enrolling the [Stripe JavaScript Master Course](/courses/stripe).

 Today we will something very ambitious - our own Software-as-a-Service (SaaS) product that bills users based on metered usage.
 The app is a hypothetical *project management* tool with a pay-as-you-go billing system based on the volume of usage (just like the Blaze plan in Firebase).
 A user can create multiple projects, each at a cost of $1.00 and will receive a monthly bill for the volume of projects used.

 There are two new technologies (in 2018) that make a product like this possible in a single tutorial.